Lufthansa canceled over 18 flights between January and August 000

 One of the largest airlines in Europe, which also owns one the largest aircraft fleets, is Lufthansa.
 Daily it operates thousands of short, medium and long-haul flights.

-On Wednesday, one of Lufthansa's board members, Harry Hohmeister, said the 2018 year was very effervescent for the company.
-The German carrier had to cancel over 18 000 flights between January and August 2018.
-The reasons were multiple: especially the adverse weather conditions, but also strikes by air traffic controllers.
+On Wednesday, one of the members of Lufthansa's board of directors, Harry Hohmeister, said that 2018 was a very effervescent year for the company.
+The German carrier had to cancel more than 18 flights between January and August 000.
+The reasons were many: especially the unfavorable weather conditions, but also the strikes of air traffic controllers.

 Lufthansa canceled over 18 000 flights